-A Brief History of Charles Hart Jewellers - Jewellers For Almost 200 Years
+A Brief History of Charles Hart Jewellers - Jewellers For Over 200 Years

 Charles Hart as a business has been in existence in one form or another since the early part of the nineteenth century and is now one of England’s longest established High Street jewellers, and still owned by descendants of the original family.
 The business originally from Birmingham has been in the small market town of Frome since 1898, where our shop can be found in a medieval street in the centre.

 We are often asked why we chose the name Vintage Tom for our online business that has been known as Charles Hart in the town of Frome for well over 100 years.
 We wanted to offer up a name that we could to some extent brand, other from being a family jeweller in the town, and whilst it is an excellent and well-known business, we named the online business after Thomas, who back in the early 1800s was the father of the founder.

 That story began in the Birmingham area of Aston.
 Birmingham in the early 1800s.
 Charles was a silversmith and according to the records we have been able to ﬁnd worked with his brother Samuel.
 These artisans would have small workshops all over the city and even today this is still the case with a busy jewellery quarter.